-The Vanguard-Sentinel Career and Technology Centers Tech Center Board of Education is committed to providing a school environment that enhances learning and development of lifelong wellness practices.
-To meet this goal, the Vanguard Tech Center Board of Education adopts this school wellness policy with the following commitment to nutrition education, physical activity, nutrition guidelines, and other school based activities.
+The Vanguard Sentinel Career and Technology Centers Tech Center Board of Education is committed to providing a school environment that enhances learning and development of lifelong wellness practices.
+To meet this goal, the VSCTC Board of Education adopts this school wellness policy with the following commitment to nutrition education, physical activity, nutrition guidelines, and other school-based activities.

 - A. Nutritional Quality of Foods Served on Campus

-- 1. School Meals
+- 1. Other School Based Activities

-- a.
-Breakfast
+- 2. Breakfast

-- b.
-Free and Reduced-price Meals
+- 3. Free and Reduced-price Meals

-- c.
-Meals Times and Scheduling

-- d.
-Communications with Parents

-- e.
-Qualifications of School Food Service Staff
+- 4. Qualifications of School Food Service Staff

-- f.
-Sharing of Foods and Beverages
+- 5. Sharing of Foods and Beverages

-- g.
-Foods and Beverages Sold Individually
+- 6. Foods and Beverages Sold Individually

-- h.
-Nutrition Implementation Guidelines
+- 7. Nutrition Implementation Guidelines

-- i.
-Child Nutrition Program is accessible to all children
+- 8. The Healthy Snacks Standards

 - B. Nutrition and Physical Activity Promotion

-- 1. Nutrition Education and Promotion

-- 2. Integrating Physical Activity into the Classroom Setting

 - C. Physical Activity Opportunities and Physical Education

-- 1. Physical Activity Opportunities and Physical Education
+- D. Monitoring and Policy Review

-Vanguard-Sentinel Career and Technology Centers Wellness Policies on Physical Activity and Nutrition
+Vanguard Sentinel Career and Technology Centers Wellness Policies on Physical Activity and Nutrition